zaiisao/Documentation/en/Agora Platform/terms.md

 Dynamic Keys have expiry dates and contain client permissions, such as different role privileges (host and audience).

-Based on the SDK version, the Dynamic Key can be a Channel Key or a Token, see [Security Keys](../../en/Agora%20Platform/token.md) for details.
+Based on the SDK version, the Dynamic Key can be a Channel Key or a Token, see [Set up Authentication](../../en/Agora%20Platform/token.md) for details.

 ### SD-RTN™